Authors: Helen Rises, MD and, Liz Neporent

 I would not be honest if I did not tell you that I had questions running through my head as I read The Empathy Effect regarding violent individuals, but then I have always been known to be the curious type who asked a lot of questions, and still do.
 I was having difficulty understanding how it is if we all have empathy, how anyone can shoot up classrooms, theatres, malls, etc..
 How does someone with empathy possess a weapon and while looking another human being in the eye take a life?
 I received my answers soon enough.
 You’ll have to read this mesmerizing book, The Empathy Effect to get the answer to this question and many more.

 There should be a copy of The Empathy Effect in every home in our country including the White House.
 I encourage everyone that reads my review to pre-order this book.
 I am confident that if enough people bought and read The Empathy Effect, and put it to use in their everyday lives, we would begin to see the changes we are so desperately in need of in many areas of life, and within our country.
 Everyone old enough to comprehend what they are reading would benefit from reading this long overdue book.

-I can’t say enough great things about this life-changing book or accentuate all the changes this 240-page book can make on each and every one of us, as well as our country.
-If I have not yet peaked your interest, or I have not been clear enough when stating the overall impact The Empathy Effect will have on each of us, as well as our country, PLEASE get a copy of The Empathy Effect.
+I can’t say enough great things about this life-changing book or accentuate all the changes this 240-page book can make on every one of us, as well as our country.
+If I have not yet piqued your interest, or I have not been clear enough when stating the considerable impact The Empathy Effect will have on each of us, as well as our country; PLEASE get a copy of The Empathy Effect.
 And then begin the changes you need in your life to become a more empathetic person, or to increase your “empathic capacity” as Dr. Riess would say.
 The Empathy Effect can make our world great again.
 Go on, pre-order your copy.
 I’m pre-ordering my copy as soon as I’ve launched this blog post.